 “I look for ones that will keep the pups entertained the longest; so, those with different textures and activities,” Duhr said.
 “Some come with toys that are inserted in pockets.”

 If you have a large dog, you don’t necessarily need a large mat.
 And vice versa with a small pet.
-Larger mats typically take longer for pups to find food so they can keep your dog occupied for more time.
+Larger mats typically take longer for pups to find food, so they can keep your dog occupied longer.
 However, they can be harder to store.
 Smaller mats might take less time, but they are easier to store and can be used for travel.